-The power to the control board from the power board is coming in on the Green and Black wire.
-Green is neutral and Black is power.
-To do the rest of the test you will use the black wire.
-Your readings will be 5 VDC \pm 2 until you make a selection.
-At the time you press the actuator, your voltage will drop to less than 1 VDC on the wires listed to test the component, but the voltage will remain around 5 VDC on the remaining wires.
+The power to the control board from the power board can be tested by checking between GND and V IN test points on the power board.
+To do the rest of the test you will use the GND terminal and the terminal marked for the component you are testing, your readings will be 5 VDC + or - 2 until you make a selection.
+At the time you press the actuator your voltage will drop to less than 1 VDC on the pin listed to test the component, but the voltage will remain around 5 VDC on the remaining pins.
 (See Figure 38)